 Priv.-Doz.
 Dr. Florian Beuerle (Würzburg) in recognition of his innovative and highly acclaimed work in the field of dynamic covalent chemistry for the construction of highly defined cage compounds and two-dimensional π-conjugated polymer materials.

-Jun.
-Prof. Dr. Ivana Fleischer (Tübingen) in recognition of her innovative and highly acclaimed work in the field of selective functionalization of olefins and carboxylic acid derivatives and resource-efficient catalysis with non-precious metals.
+Jun.-Prof. Dr. Ivana Fleischer (Tübingen) in recognition of her innovative and highly acclaimed work in the field of selective functionalization of olefins and carboxylic acid derivatives and resource-efficient catalysis with non-noble metals.

 Prof. Dr. Olga Garcia Mancheño (Regensburg) in recognition of her innovative and highly acclaimed work on the topic of “Novel Synthetic Methods based on CH bonds & Modern Catalysis for Sustainable Synthesis”.

-Dr. Thomas Magauer (Munich) in recognition of his highly acclaimed and innovative work on the topic “Natural products as a rich source for pharmaceuticals and inspiration for innovative chemical transformations”.
+Dr. Thomas Magauer (Munich) in recognition of his highly acclaimed and innovative work on the topic of “Natural substances as a rich source for pharmaceuticals and inspiration for innovative chemical transformations”.

 Prof. Dr. Franziska Schoenebeck (Aachen) in recognition of her innovative and highly acclaimed theoretical and experimental studies on reaction mechanisms, especially palladium-catalyzed reactions